"I find your lack of beef jerky disturbing."

 are subversions, as the villains may initially seem to be enjoying some downtime but are actually training for/planning further villainy.
 Not Me This Time

 may occur if the heroes attack the villain because they didn't anticipate a shopping trip.
 A fanfic about the shopping trip is a Curtain Fic

 For the heroic version, see Heroes Gone Fishing

 open/close all folders

-- The most famous routine in comedian Eddie Izzard's stand-up show Circle features Darth Vader vainly attempting to get served with some lunch in the Death Star's canteen.
+- The most famous routine in his stand-up show Circle features Darth Vader vainly attempting to get served with some lunch in the Death Star's canteen.
 Watch it here.

-- Definite Article by the same comedian gave us a queue of murderers all trying to shop at a late-night petrol station.
+- Definite Article gives us a queue of murderers all trying to shop at a late-night petrol station.